 The purpose of this registry is to ensure uniqueness of LTP engine IDs that are used in space missions.

+LTP Engines may be associated with a bundle node, which is “any entity that can send and/or receive bundles.”

 For missions utilizing LTP and BP protocols, requests to SANA should attempt to utilize identical numbers for LTP Protocol Engine Identifiers and BP CBHE Node Numbers.

 The complete space of LTP engine IDs is managed by IANA (see reference [7]).
 The complete space includes values for private/experimental use.
 A portion of the complete space is delegated to SANA for management, and it is that portion that is described here.